-- Make sure everyone has the link to join the meeting, and share any access codes or PINs.
+- Make sure everyone has the link to join the meeting and share any access codes or PINs.
 Confirm that all board members understand how to use the software.
-If needed, organize practice sessions before roll call.
+If needed, organize practice sessions before the roll call.

 - Set clear objectives to focus on what’s important and coordinate the discussion based on key topics.
 Try to eliminate progress blockers and look at the bigger picture.